What is adverse media monitoring?

 Mining of news and data from over 3 million sources

 Owlin’s algorithms access vast amounts of information from a wide range of curated sources, including media sites, corporate sites, government publications, and regulatory authorities.
 This gives you a comprehensive view of the news and data you need.

 Our platform can translate information from 16 languages, including Chinese, Japanese and Russian.
 This way, you can be sure we are catching all the important events that are relevant to you.

 Help you focus on what’s relevant to you

-The Owlin platform uses AI (NLP) and LLMs (Large Language Models) to analyze information.
+The Owlin platform analyzes information using AI (NLP) and LLMs (Large Language Models).
 After determining the risks most important to you, we set up filters that sort, rank, and make sense of different data sources and help you extract risk signals from the data.

 What can we do for you?

 We would love to help you stay up-to-date on what’s happening with your portfolio in real-time.
 Feel free to contact us or schedule a demo to learn more about what we can do for you.
 We look forward to getting to know you!